F4RD1N/storm-kala/README.md

 - [Credits](#credits)

 ## About The App
-Strom Kala is an ecommerce app where you can find anything from a to z :)
+Storm Kala is an ecommerce app where you can find anything from a to z :)

 ## Screenshots